JPRichardson7/amazon_system/structure-formatting.md

 *"At $9 for two, they're solid tools for kitchen precision - just maybe keep one in a protective bunker as backup.
 Perfect for coffee enthusiasts, careful measurers, and anyone who's muttered \"but how much is a 'splash' exactly?\" while cooking."*

 ## Specialized Product Sections
+*Note: These sections are category-specific options to consider based on the product type.
+Refer to the Section Selection Decision Guide to determine if these specialized sections are necessary for your specific product.*

 ### Electronics/Tech Products
 **Power and Battery**: Runtime, charging specifications, power modes